alexleboucher/docker-express-postgres-boilerplate/README.md

 This function closes the database connection.

 #### `clearDatabase` (`testHelpers.ts`)
-This function clear the database data.
+This function clears the database data.

 #### `createAuthenticatedAgent` (`testHelpers.ts`)
 This function creates an authenticated agent.
-Agents allow to maintain a session between multiple requests.
-You can pass customize the agent user informations.
+Agents allow maintaining a session between multiple requests.
+You can customize agent user information.

 #### `createTestUser` (`userHelpers.ts`)
-This function creates a user and insert it in the database.
-You can customize the user informations.
+This function creates a user and inserts it in the database.
+You can customize the user information.

 ---

 ## Logging

 To log HTTP requests, we use the express middleware [morgan](https://github.com/expressjs/morgan).
-You can easily configurate it by passing an other [predifined format](https://github.com/expressjs/morgan#predefined-formats) as parameter in `src/config/express.ts`.
+You can easily configure it by passing a [predifined format](https://github.com/expressjs/morgan#predefined-formats) as parameter in `src/config/express.ts`.

 Example:
 ```typescript